-Dish soap has a million cleaning uses, and here are a few of my all-time favourites.
+Dish soap has a million cleaning uses.
+Here are a few of my all-time favorites.

-Dish soap makes for an excellent floor cleaner – just add a few drops of dish soap – or a pinky nail’s worth to a bucket of very warm – borderline HOT water – this is a simple solution that will leave your hardwood, laminate, tile, and even cement floors looking fantastic!
+Just add a few drops of dish soap to a bucket of very warm water.
+This is a simple solution that will leave your hardwood, laminate, tile, and even cement floors looking fantastic!

 Grease Stain Buster

 Dish soap is easily one of the safest things you can put on fabrics, and it’s especially good at tackling grease stains.
 Apply dish soap directly to grease stains, rubbing it in gently with your fingers.
 Let it sit for a few minutes, then rinse the area with cool water and launder as you normally would.
 In my experience, this even works on older stains that have been around for awhile!

 Quick Blender Cleaner

 If you want to quickly clean your blender after each use, add a couple of drops of dish soap, then add enough warm water to come up about a quarter of a way up the side.
 Pop the blender back on the base and blend that mess away.
 Dump out the contents and rinse well.